dscalzi/Nebula/README.md

   * `libraries` All modules of type `Library`
   * `forgemods` All modules of type `ForgeMod`.
     * This is a directory of toggleable modules.
 See the note below.
-  * `litemods` All modules of type `LiteMod`.
-    * This is a directory of toggleable modules.
-See the note below.
   * `TestServer-1.12.2.png` Server icon file.

 #### Toggleable Modules